 Plants also produce compounds such as phytochromes that are light sensitive and stimulate the growth of the plant in response to environmental signals.

-Explore more crucial functions necessary to sustain plant life, or any other related topics by visiting BYJU’S Biology website.
+Explore more crucial functions necessary to sustain plant life, or any other related topics by visiting BYJU’S Biology.
 Alternatively, you can also discover important questions about Plant Physiology for class 11 – only on BYJU’S The Learning App.